usnistgov/OSCAL/redesign-nist-pages/Overview.md

 The terms associated with the project are important to understand.
 Three terms encompass the foundation for the project.
 Those terms are: Catalog, Profile and Control.

-The foundation of OSCAL are the catalog and profile layers.

 The catalog layer is a set of security control definitions.
 Examples include the hundreds of controls in NIST SP 800-53, the 100+ controls in ISO 27002, and the practices in COBIT 5.
 Examples are available for the catalog layer within the GitHub repository.

 The profile layer is a set of security requirements; also called a baseline or overlay.
 Examples include the control baselines in NIST SP 800-53, the FedRAMP baselines, and the PCI DSS requirements.